 Organize your pantry with these vinyl pantry labels!
-Download the free SVG files and cut them out on your Cricut Explore or other electronic cutting machine!
+Get 137 SVG labels and cut them out on your Cricut or other electronic cutting machine!
 Includes a tutorial for applying the vinyl labels to your jars or canisters.

 In Design Space, you can use the “eye” in the Layers Panel Your labels will appear in the Design Space (see note #2 above).
-Using the “eye” icons on the right, hide the labels you do not need.
+Using the “eye” icons in the Layers Panel, hide the labels you do not need.

-Once you have only the labels you need visible, click “Ungroup” in the lower right corner.
+Once you have only the labels you need visible, click “Ungroup” at the top of the Layers Panel

-Click on the “Edit” tab to change the size of your labels to fit on your jars.
+Using the size tool in the top Edit Toolbar, change the size of your labels to fit on your jars.
 Because my jars were a variety of sizes, I made the labels between 2.5″ and 4″.

 Cut the files on your Cricut, making sure to select “Vinyl” as your material type.